CloudifySource/cloudify-recipes/services/play/README.md

 For MySQL , use the following: **dbServiceName="mysql"** .

-For PostgreSQL (not supported -so u need to implement it your self) , use the following: **dbServiceName="postgresql"**
+For PostgreSQL (not supported , so u need to implement it your self) , use the following: **dbServiceName="postgresql"**

 If your application doesn't required a db, leave this property as is (NO_DB_REQUIRED) or remove it.